fchollet/keras-blog/content/building-a-simple-keras-and-deep-learning-rest-api.md

 ...
 ```

 This code implies that the `model` will be loaded _each and every time_ a new request comes in.
-This is incredibly inefficient and can even cause your system run out of memory.
+This is incredibly inefficient and can even cause your system to run out of memory.

 If you try to run the code above you'll notice that your API will run considerably slower (especially if your model is large) &mdash; this is due to the _significant_ overhead in both I/O and CPU operations used to load your model for _each new request_.